dirghayu101/clo835-assignment1/notes.md

     docker rm <name || id>
     docker network prune

+7. Pushing image to docker hub: docker tag <iamgeID> dirghayu101/<imageName>
+    docker push dirghayu101/<imageName>:latest

 # Noticeable mistakes I made:
-1. Custom named mongo container, use the name "mongodb", only this name will be resolved to the running container because it's hard coded in the source.
+1. Custom named mongo container, use the name "mongodb", only this name will be resolved to the running container because it's hard coded in the source. -> Container in the same network use container names as hostnames for communicating.

 # References:
 - https://docs.docker.com/build/building/multi-stage/ -> multistage official docs